Deena Fournier

 Instructor

 Miss Chris received her BFA from the University of Michigan School of Art and is Managing Director and owner of Q LTD – a design, branding, web studio located in Ann Arbor.
-Chris has had a life-long love of dance and began her training in the Detroit area at a young age.
-She was a long time modern dance student of J. Parker Copley.
-Chris has choreographed and performed her own works as well as performed in works by Noonie Anderson, J. Parker Copley, Pat Plasko, Peter Sparling, Whitley Setrakian, and studied Latin dance with Laura Geldys.
+Chris has had a life-long love of dance and began her training in the Detroit area at a young age at the Dick and Connie Reppa and Bunny Sanford dance studios.
+She was a long time modern dance student of J. Parker Copley and studied with Noonie (Hamp) Anderson, Whitley (Setrakian) Hill, Peter Sparling, Peter Kentes, Debra Sipos-Roe, and others.
+Most recently she has studied Latin dance with Laura Geldys.
+Chris has choreographed and performed her own works as well as performed in works by Noonie Anderson, J. Parker Copley, Pat Plasko, Peter Sparling, and Whitley Setrakian.
 Miss Chris has taught creative movement since 1993 and Modern Dance since 2004.

 Prior to teaching at Ann Arbor Dance Classics she was at a teacher at Arts in Motion and Dance Gallery Studio.
-From April 2006-2008, she served as Board Member and Secretary of Dance Gallery Foundation, the umbrella organization for the Peter Sparling Dance Company and Dance Gallery Studio.
+She also served as Board Member and Secretary of Dance Gallery Foundation, the umbrella organization for the Peter Sparling Dance Company and Dance Gallery Studio.
 She loves inspiring young dancers to express their own creativity through improvisation techniques grounded in strong technical training.

 Instructor